 - Make the most out of leisure time.

-- Try relaxation therapies such as meditation.
+- Try relaxation therapies such as mindfulness.

 - Exercise - try yoga or taking a walk.